American Association for Cancer Research: Cancer Discovery

 The AACR launched Cancer Discovery in 2011 as a selective journal for basic, translational, and clinical cancer research.
 Cancer Discovery has become a premier journal in the field of cancer research, with a 2020 impact factor of 39.397 that is the highest among the AACR journals.
 Research published in the journal includes identification of actionable genomic alterations in cancer, mechanisms of therapy resistance, clinical trials on targeted therapy, and cancer immunotherapy research including immune checkpoint blockade and Chimeric Antigen Receptor (CAR) T-cell therapy.

 The AACR Foundation for the Prevention and Cure of Cancer

 The AACR Foundation for the Prevention and Cure of Cancer is a 501(c)(3) public charity that provides financial support for scientific research, education, and communication.
 The foundation funds programs deemed by the AACR to be of the highest priority and impact in promoting research, supporting scientists, and raising awareness.
 Eighty-eight cents of every dollar raised by the AACR Foundation directly supports cancer research.

 Cancer Evolution Working Group (CEWG)

 Following the Cancer & Evolution Symposium in October 2020, organized by Frank H. Laukien, James A. Shapiro, Denis Noble, Henry Heng and Perry Marshall, this Working Group was integrated into the AACR to facilitate an interdisciplinary approach to the study of cancer.
 The group now presents the monthly Cancer Evolution Seminar Series.

 Presidents

-The names of the presidents from 1907–1960 were reported by Triolo in 1961.
+The names of the presidents from 1907 to 1960 were reported by Triolo in 1961.